How to Track Google Business Profile Clicks in Google Analytics

 track Google Business Profile clicks in Google Analytics

-People often ask me how I know who comes to my website from Google Search vs Google Business Profile (formerly known as Google My Business), the knowledge panel to the left of Google Search.
+People often ask me how I know who comes to my website from Google Search vs Google Business Profile (formerly known as Google My Business), the knowledge panel in Google Search.
 It’s a great question because there’s no way to differentiate the sources in Google Analytics without making adjustments.

 Google Business Profile knowledge panel